OnlyLys/Leaper/README.md

 If there are multiple nested pairs, a single leap command will only jump out of the nearest one.

-This keybinding is lower in priority than accepting suggestions and overwriting active text selection, but is higher priority than jumping to next tabstop.
+When there is line of sight, this keybinding is lower in priority than accepting suggestions and overwriting active text selection, but is higher priority than jumping to next tabstop.

 ### `Escape` - Clear Tracked Pairs